cwannett/cwannett/README.md

 # 🤖 Open to Work

-I'm an eager cybersecurity professional seeking exciting GRC analyst roles to flex my expertise.
+I'm an eager IT security professional seeking exciting analyst role to flex my expertise.
 If you have openings, drop me a line!

 # 🔭 I’m Currently Working On